Updated in August of 2017

 Without question, the best USB-C power bank is the Kanex USB-C power bank.
 Unfortunately, it runs for almost $100 on Amazon.
 While it does justify its pricing by offering both USB-A and USB-C charging ports, along with a whopping 15,000mAh which should charge most smartphones at least three or four times.
 It suffers from a maximum output of 15 watts, which makes it unsuitable for many laptops or higher powered devices.

-I should also mention that if you’re a Pokemon Go player, the Kanex should be the only solution for your USB-C smartphone.
+I should also mention that if you’re a Pokemon Go player, the Kanex ranks toward the top.

 What are Best USB-C Chargers for Cars?